timsmith89/kelsius_tech_test/README.md

     ```
     -d will detach Docker from the terminal

+    By default, the app uses port 8080 & 8081.
+If either of these ports are already in use, you can change them in the docker-compose.yml file.

 4. **Fake Data**

-    When the app is initialised, a script runs which populates the tables with fake data using the Faker
+    When the app is initialised, a script runs which populates the tables with fake data using the Faker library.

     Open docker-compose.yml and look for this line: